CliffS/ikea-tradfri/README.md

 - **scene** *(string)*

-  This will return the name of the currently set scene, if any.
+  Reading this will return the name of the currently set scene, if any.
   Setting this property will set the scene for the group, so long as the name matches one of the scenes from the group.